evilguest/linq2d/README.md

 q = from s in sample select s + 1;
 Assert.Equal(new[,] { { 2, 3 }, { 4, 5 } }, q.ToArray());
 ```
 So far, the query over a 2d array looks like a standard query over an `IEnumerable<int>` would - we have a range variable `s` that takes the values from the input, and an expression that produces the elements of the output.
-The `.ToArray()` instance method is used to get the query results in a form of `int[,]`.
+The `.ToArray()` instance method is used to get the query results in a form of an `int[,]`.

 Consider a bit more contrived example:
 ```csharp